How to Manage Personal Stress When the World Feels Overwhelming

-Many people are experiencing heightened stress, anxiety, and emotional fatigue with everything that is going on in the world.
-One minute we are reading news about a war, the next we are paying a utility bill — all within the same five minutes.
+Many people right now are experiencing heightened stress, anxiety, and emotional fatigue.
+One minute we’re reading news about a war, and the next we’re paying a utility bill — all within the same five minutes.

-Most of the clients I’ve worked with in recent weeks have said some version of the same thing:
+In recent weeks, most of the clients I’ve worked with have said some version of the same thing:

 “It’s just hard to be a human right now.”

-Our nervous systems are absorbing all this instability, often in real time, on the tiny screens we carry everywhere.
-And there is no pause between “another crisis” and “back to work.”
+Our nervous systems are absorbing all of this instability, often in real time, on the tiny screens we carry everywhere.

 And it’s exhausting.